 Somewhere in between all of the emotions flying around in the air, I thought of you.

-I was sitting in a yellow dress under an oak tree.
+I was sitting in a yellow dress under a weeping tree.
 Pigeons surrounded me in hopes that I would toss out crumbs to them and they stared anxiously waiting.
 There was a time when you and I came to this area of the town, I would laugh at the sight of the pigeons landing on your arms, feet and shoulders just to try and steal the bread from your hands.

 I thought of us and our walk through the city square, you instinctively walked against the curb to shield me from any danger that could have come from the street.
 I remembered when the rain, as soft and beautiful as it was, made an unexpected appearance and you swiftly removed your coat and shielded me by holding it above my head.
 I’ve never forgot your sweet gestures and your proud smile when I told you how I felt for you.
 You would begin to glow, your skin radiant and eyes profoundly reflecting light from within.
 You used to tell me that true love is found in the moments of silence that two lovers share when they embrace.
 You used to tell me that regardless of where we were in the world, we would always share the same view of the moon.
 You used to tell me that all rain is majestic and healing and once we embraced the drops on our skin we could then embrace the world for what it is to many; a home floating in a galaxy filled with stars.